yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 ### <a name="max_conn_time"></a>max_conn_time

-This setting forces a DNS cache flush.
+This setting forces a DNS cache flush (in seconds).
+The default setting is `0`.

 > **NOTE:** This option is available from v2.5.2 onwards.